Take Your Power Back: 10 Ways to Feel in Control Again

 Key Takeaways

-- Reclaiming your power begins with small, daily actions that foster self-awareness, discipline, and positivity.
+- Reclaiming your power begins with small, daily actions that foster self-awareness, positivity, discipline, and consistency.

 - Establishing boundaries and learning to say no are vital steps towards managing your energy and preserving your mental health.